Conciergerie Museum Paris Tickets: how to buy and prices

 Why is it worth buying tickets online instead of at the Conciergerie Museum of Paris ticket office?

-Buying tickets to the Musée Conciergerie de Paris online is especially worthwhile during the high season, as you pay in advance and are therefore ensuring your admission to the monument.
+Buying online tickets to the Musée Conciergerie de Paris is especially worthwhile during the high season, as you pay in advance and therefore secure your admission to the monument.

-If you go to the Conciergerie ticket office directly, you may be in for a last minute surprise and not be able to enter on the desired day due to the crowds caused by private tours, school groups or tourists.
+If you go to the Conciergerie ticket office directly, you may be in for a last minute surprise and not be able to get in on the day you want due to the crowds caused by private tours, school groups or tourists.

-Opening hours of the Conciergerie Museum of Paris
+Opening hours of the Conciergerie Museum in Paris

-The Conciergerie Museum of Paris is open to the public every day of the year, except January 1, May 1 and December 25.
+The Musée Conciergerie de Paris is open to the public every day of the year except January 1, May 1 and December 25.

 You can enter the building from **9:00 am until approximately **45 minutes before closing time at 6:00 pm **.

-How much time do you need to visit the Conciergerie Museum of Paris?
+How much time do you need to visit the Musée Conciergerie de Paris?

-You can tour the Musée Conciergerie de Paris in approximately 1 hour and 30 minutes.
+You will be able to tour the Musée Conciergerie de Paris in approximately 1 hour and 30 minutes.
 However, many people require a little more time to explore this legendary medieval palace at their own pace.

-It is important to plan your arrival time at the Conciergerie Museum, as access is not direct.
+It is important that you plan your arrival time at the Conciergerie Museum, as access is not direct.
 All visitors must pass through the security area, a perimeter around the building.
-Afterwards, at the entrance, some controls are again applied to ensure compliance with the museum's rules.
+Afterwards, some controls are again applied at the entrance to ensure compliance with museum rules.

-In any case, the time spent entering the palace and touring it does not exceed a period of three hours, so you will have enough time to do other tourist activities.
+In any case, the time taken to enter the palace and tour it does not exceed a period of three hours, so you will have enough time to do other tourist activities.
 For example, visit the Gothic chapel Sainte Chapelle, which is only 40 meters away from the Conciergerie Museum.

-Best time to visit the Conciergerie Museum of Paris
+Best time to visit the Conciergerie Museum in Paris

 When thinking about visiting the Conciergerie Museum you should keep in mind the weather season of the city, as this is a determining factor of the influx of people in the palace.

-Likewise, the day of the week is important, since, for example, the monument is usually busiest on Mondays, Thursdays and Saturdays after 3:00 pm.
+Likewise, the day of the week is important, since, for example, the monument is usually busiest on Mondays, Thursdays and Saturdays from 3:00 p.m.

 For example, Paris in winter is considered low season due to the cold characteristic of these months.
 Therefore, you will not find many tourists waiting to enter the Conciergerie Museum.